Isle of Anglesey County Council

 • sulphur dioxide and sulphites at levels above 10 mg/kg or 10 mg/litre expressed as SO2

-You should specify the allergen as it appears in the list above.
-If a product contains wheat then you would state 'Contains wheat' as this is specified in the list; however, if a product contains prawns you would state 'Contains crustaceans' as 'prawns' does not appear in the list.
+You must specify the allergen as it appears in the list above.
+If a product contains wheat, you would state 'Contains wheat' as this is specified in the list; however, if a product contains prawns, you would state 'Contains crustaceans' as 'prawns' does not appear in the list.

 IRRADIATED FOODS

-If a food has been irradiated, or contains ingredients that have been irradiated, then you must state either 'Irradiated' or 'Treated with ionising radiation'.
-This should appear either on the shelf edge, a notice immediately above or next to the product, or on the label.
+If a food has been irradiated, or contains ingredients that have been irradiated, you must state either 'Irradiated' or 'Treated with ionising radiation'.

 GENETICALLY MODIFIED FOODS

-If the product contains or is made from genetically modified foods you must state either 'Contains genetically modified [name of organism]' or 'Contains [name of ingredient] produced from genetically modified [name of organism]'.
-The information should appear on the shelf edge or on a notice immediately next to the product.
-For more information please refer to 'Genetically modified foods'.
+If the product contains or is made from genetically modified foods, you must state either 'Contains genetically modified [name of organism]' or 'Contains [name of ingredient] produced from genetically modified [name of organism]'.
+For more information, see 'Genetically modified foods'.

 BREAD

-Bread, made from wheat flour, other than white bread, must have a notice on it that clearly and conspicuously tells customers which type it is - for example:
+Bread, made from wheat flour must have a notice on it that clearly and conspicuously tells customers which type it is - for example:

 • brown bread